michaeljohnsonnz/react-to-do/README.md

 # React Todo

 This is the classic todo app created in react.js as part of our class.
-There were some students who were strugling
+There were some students who were struggling with the setup so I quickly created this barebones project to help.

 ```bash
 # Clone git repository